 Refuse to Quit

-Successful entrepreneurship requires creativity, energy, and a drive to keep going when you fail.
+Successful food truck businesses requires creativity, energy, and a drive to keep going when you fail.
 Few people realize that before Bill Gates created the extremely successful Microsoft 3.0, he created a Microsoft 1.0 and 2.0, both of which flopped, but he kept at it.
 And that determination and refusal to give up is what will separate successful entrepreneurs from unsuccessful ones.
 Arm yourself with optimism to get beyond the ‘No’ or the trouble.
 There is nothing wrong in failure, just be sure not to repeat the same mistake.